The Warlords of Draenor Mage Guide

 - Good for PvP with their Escape ability.
 Also allows the use of two DPS trinkets.
 This ability will have occasional use in PvE and leveling, as well.

-- Diplomacy is nice if you are going to be gaining faction at any point and since so much past level 60 is a faction grind… Mists of Pandaria will introduce even more factions.
+- Diplomacy is nice if you are going to be gaining faction at any point and since so much past level 60 is a faction grind… Mists of Pandaria and Warlords introduced even more factions.

 - As is true for Humans, Gnomes have an Escape Artist skill and their small size is not to be scoffed at.
 It makes them a bit harder to see in the heat of a (PvP) fight and a bit harder on people who click their targets.